tombaczynski/Hisense-A6L/guess.md

+# Speak, friend, and enter

-# You'll probably want to solve these riddles
+(You'll probably want to solve these riddles)

 What has roots as nobody see,
 Is taller than trees,